 Startup Runway Finalists now number over 120 select firms led by women and founders of color.

 One in three of them have earned significant first venture rounds include Civic Eagle (ffVC and M25), Jax Rideshare (Collab Capital); PleaseAssistMe (Collab Capital); Ecotext (Valor Ventures); Candidly (Floodgate and Valor Ventures), Don’t Get Mad, Get Paid (Techstars), Civic Dinners (Atlanta Seed Fund and Techstars), and more.
 A Startup Runway Finalist is SIX TIMES more likely to raise a seed round than a woman or founder of color who has not gone through our investor introduction platform.

 One in 3 of our pre-seed founders raising a significant round is what you call a VERY high “graduation rate.”

 Startup Runway on the rise

-Since then, we’ve held nine Startup Runways.
+As I write this, we’ve held 11 Startup Runways.
 Sponsors like Slalom joined forces to provide partnership and more technical expertise in our mentorship circles.
-We sought legal expertise –Bryan Cave answered the call.
 American Family Institute connected to us and brought their own expertise in inclusion, underwriting a community choice grant of $10,000 in addition to the Cox Enterprises Judge’s Grant of $10,000.
 Angels are flocking to our network–the only angel investor network focused on inclusion (and it’s free!)